gbdev/pandocs/src/Audio.md

 The higher the frequency, the higher the pitch; therefore, pitch will be omitted from the rest of the document.

 [^len_raw]:
-Actually, the APU interfaces don't work with any wavelengths either, but with values that are more akin to wavelengths than frequencies.
+Actually, the APU interfaces don't work strictly with periods, but with values that can be thought of as *negative* periods.